-Two years ago today, I put on a white dress and walked down the aisle towards my best friend.
-For whatever reason, he said yes, and today the two of us are eating Strawberry Almond Skillet Cake to celebrate.
+Ten years ago today, I put on a white dress and walked down the aisle towards my best friend.
+Join me for a slice of Easy Strawberry Cake and let’s celebrate!

 5 Star Review